Huzair13/AccCreation/README.md

 ### GitLab CI/CD: "No space left on device" Error

-If you encounter a "no space left on device" error in your GitLab CI/CD pipeline, particularly when the runner is trying to create a Docker volume for caching, follow these steps:
+If you encounter a "no space left on device" error in your GitLab CI/CD pipeline, particularly when the runner is trying to create a Docker volume for caching, this indicates a problem with the GitLab runner's host machine.
+Since this error occurs during the preparation phase, before any job-specific scripts run, it needs to be addressed at the runner level.

+Here are the steps that your GitLab administrator or DevOps team should take:

-1. **Check available disk space**:
+1. **Check and increase available disk space**:
-   - If you have access to the GitLab runner's host machine, use the `df -h` command to check available disk space.
+   - On the GitLab runner's host machine, use the `df -h` command to check available disk space.
    - Look for the filesystem that contains `/var/lib/docker` and ensure it has sufficient free space.
+   - If necessary, increase the disk space allocated to this filesystem or the entire host machine.

-2. **Clean up Docker resources**:
+2. **Clean up Docker resources on the host machine**:
+   - SSH into the GitLab runner's host machine.
-   - Remove unused Docker data with: `docker system prune -af --volumes`
+   - Run `docker system prune -af --volumes` to remove all unused Docker resources.
-   - This command removes all unused containers, networks, images (both dangling and unreferenced), and volumes.
-   - **Caution**: Make sure this doesn't interfere with other projects using the same runner.
+   - **Caution**: Ensure this doesn't interfere with other projects using the same runner.

-3. **Increase disk space**:
-   - If cleaning up doesn't solve the issue, consider increasing the disk space allocated to the GitLab runner's host machine.
-   - This typically requires intervention from your infrastructure or DevOps team.

-4. **Optimize GitLab CI/CD configuration**:
+3. **Optimize GitLab Runner configuration**:
+   - Edit the GitLab Runner configuration file (usually located at `/etc/gitlab-runner/config.toml`).
+   - Add or modify the `cleanup_policy` in the `[runners.docker]` section:
+     ```toml
+     [runners.docker]
+       cleanup_policy = "always"
+     ```
+   - This ensures Docker cleanup happens after every job.

+4. **Implement periodic cleanup**:
+   - Set up a cron job on the host machine to periodically clean up Docker resources.
+   - For example, add this line to the root crontab to run cleanup daily:
+     ```
+     0 1 * * * docker system prune -af --volumes
+     ```

+5. **Consider runner-specific options**:
+   - Use the `pull_policy` option in the runner configuration to control how images are pulled.
+   - Set `pull_policy = "if-not-present"` to avoid unnecessary image downloads.

+6. **Monitor and alert**:
+   - Implement monitoring on the GitLab runner's host machine to alert when disk space is running low.
+   - This allows proactive management of resources before jobs fail.

+If these steps don't resolve the issue, consider:
+- Upgrading to a larger instance or adding more disk space to the existing instance.
+- Distributing jobs across multiple runners to reduce load on any single machine.
-   - Review your `.gitlab-ci.yml` file and consider optimizing your jobs to use less disk space.
+- Reviewing and optimizing the projects running on this runner to reduce their disk space usage.
-   - Use specific tags for your jobs to ensure they run on runners with adequate resources.

-5. **Configure Docker cleanup**:
-   - In the GitLab runner configuration, you can set the `cleanup_policy` to automatically remove old containers and images.
-   - This helps prevent the accumulation of unused Docker resources over time.

-If you continue to experience issues after trying these steps, consult with your DevOps team or GitLab administrator for further assistance.
+Remember, these changes need to be implemented by someone with administrative access to the GitLab runner's host machine.
+If you don't have this access, please forward these instructions to your DevOps team or GitLab administrator.